bradodd/SRTE-Lab/task3/task3.md

 # Verify Segment Routing Forwarding
 Step 1:
-On xrvr-1, verify the various MPLS forwarding entries programmed by issuing the command alias “c9” (show mpls forwarding) as below:
+On xrvr-1, verify the various MPLS forwarding entries programmed by issuing the command "show mpls forwarding" as below:

 * By default, Penultimate Hop Popping (PHP) is enabled.
 For example, for neighbor xrvr-2’s prefix-SID (19002) the label is Pop, as seen above
 * Prefix SIDs are ECMP aware, e.g. the ipv4 prefix-SID to xrvr-4 (19004), has two outgoing labels, as seen above.
 One towards xrvr-2 and one towards xrvr-6.
-*

 > Repeat this task (optional)
 > Repeat this step on xrvr-2 through xrvr-6 to view MPLS forwarding entries.